Everything you need to know about how dash cams handle storage

 What is the speed rating on an SD card?

 That being said, “faster SD cards” won’t necessarily improve video quality, nor durability.
-Remember that dash cams don’t require the highest speed rating - rather, they require something reliable.
+Remember: dash cams don’t require the highest speed rating - rather, they require something reliable that meets the requirements of the image quality.

 What are the recommended SD card sizes?